opicron/mysticbbs-irc/readme.txt

 ======================================================================================================

 important:
-	edit your config.py.sample file and rename it to config.py in the /scripts/irc/ directory.
+	edit config.py.sample file and rename it to config.py in the /scripts/irc/ directory.

 (OPTIONAL FOR PAGING FUNCTIONALITY)
-	edit .pushover.sample file and rename it to .pushover in /scripts/irc/
+	edit pushover.config.sample file and rename it to pushover.config in /scripts/irc/

 #Copy files
 ------------------------------------------------------------------------------------------------------